openhwgroup/cva6/docs/01_cva6_user/Traps_Interrupts_Exceptions.rst

 Raising Traps
 -------------
 When a trap is raised, the behaviour of the CVA6 core depends on several CSRs and some CSRs are modified.
-The CSR description is available in :doc:`CV32A6_Control_Status_Registers`.

 Configuration CSRs
 ~~~~~~~~~~~~~~~~~~